-The classification is autonomously made by the units involved, except for past-due loans or overdrafts that are more than 180 days overdue and watchlist loans objectively included among past-due loans or overdrafts that are more than 270 days overdue, which are identified through the use of automated procedures.
+Classification takes place independently, except for loans more than 180 days past due and watchlist loans more than 270 days past due, which are measured using automated procedures.
 With regard to other defaulted loan categories, the Montepaschi Group has drawn up an accurate process of classification and determination of value adjustments to be applied based on the expertise of relationship managers and support provided by dedicated units specialised in the management of impaired loans.

-When classifying loans as watchlist or non-performing, the relationship manager defines, on the basis of evidence available, an estimated measurement of failed recovery, broken down into exposure related to the actual loan and exposure related to interest and other expenses.
+When classifying loans as watchlist or nonperforming, the relationship manager defines, on the basis of evidence available, an estimated measurement of failed recovery, broken down into exposure related to the actual loan and exposure related to interest and other expenses.

 Subsequently, the head office departments specialised in the management of impaired loans periodically review these loan positions and the relative estimated failed recoveries, inserting changes, if any, in estimated losses.
 These estimates are the calculation basis for the analytical valuation and subsequent determination of the balance sheet value adjustments.

-Regarding the provisions made with respect

-to collaterals issued and obligations undertaken with third parties, if these are classified as defaulted, the same methodology is followed as the one described above.
+Regarding the provisions made with respect to collaterals issued and obligations undertaken with third parties, if these are classified as defaulted, the same methodology is followed as the one described above.